lahavtalker/SolarRoofs/README.md

 ## GIS analysis

-**The first stage is not an actual feature in the system but it is Very important as it describes how our database was created. </br>The process of the database creation consists of several steps:**
+**The first stage is not an actual feature in the system but it is very important as it describes how our database was created. </br>The process of the database creation consists of several steps:**

 - Creating/Acquiring the information layers needed, preferably in a format which fits a GIS system (QGIS, ArcGIS etc.)